 In some circumstances, the staff will accept your tip with a nervous smile in order to save face and avoid confrontation, or you will have an uncomfortable interaction while they return your money.
 It's also possible they may not be able to speak enough English to explain why they are returning your money.

 Tipping in Japan without a good reason, or doing it the wrong way, could come across as crass or rude and there are only a few times when a tip might be appropriate.

 Although tipping is sometimes acceptable in upscale Western hotels, most of the hotel staff that you encounter are trained to politely refuse tips and tokens of gratuity.
-Never insist that someone accept your tip, because it may be forbidden as a condition of employment.
+Never insist that someone accept your tip, because it may be forbidden as a condition of employment and will only result in you forcing the hotel staff into an uncomfortable situation.

-When in Japan, you can check the bill to see if a service charge has been added, which will usually be between 10 percent and 15 percent.
-If there's no charge, it's still not recommended you tip since giving someone additional money can insinuate that you don't believe they earn a fair wage.
+When in Japan, you can check the bill to see if a service charge has been added, which will usually be between 10 and 15 percent.
+If you don't see a charge, it's still not recommended you tip since giving someone additional money can insinuate that you don't believe they earn a fair wage.
 If you decide to tip, sometimes the staff will panic and run down the street to catch you and return the money, thinking perhaps you absentmindedly left it on the table.
+Part of that misunderstanding might be due to the fact that quite a few restaurants require patrons to pay up front with the host or hostess, instead of at the table.

 Rounding up fares for drivers may be commonplace throughout Asia, but in Japan, your driver will give you back exact change.
 If you insist they keep the change, they will probably refuse.

 Your tour guide will not be expecting a tip, but if you have an exceptionally good tour or you feel that your guide went above and beyond you can try to tip them.
 It's likely they will accept it though some may still refuse.

 Spas and Salons